subzeroid/instagrapi/docs/usage-guide/totp.md

 `Client.login(..., verification_code="123456")` still uses the legacy mobile endpoint first.
 If Instagram returns a `two_step_verification_context`, instagrapi automatically retries through the Bloks two-factor flow.
 If the legacy endpoint instead returns `BadPassword` without that context, instagrapi retries the current Android CAA login sequence, including its device registration and server-issued preflight state.
 A successful embedded session is applied automatically.
 When Instagram opens the CAA profile-code screen, instagrapi uses the supplied `verification_code` or `challenge_code_handler` and applies the terminal session response.

+A legacy login response with `error_type="needs_upgrade"` also uses the existing CAA fallback and forwards `verification_code`.
+Other `UnknownError` responses propagate directly.
+If CAA provides neither a session nor a supported two-factor flow, `login()` preserves the original `needs_upgrade` error.

 8-digit backup codes can be passed through the same `verification_code` parameter:

 ``` python